 We are a family of two (and four shih-tzus) building a little farm in a small rural town in Oklahoma.
-We have been happily married for the past eight years, and if anyone had told us as we exited the church on that lovely June afternoon that someday we’d be homesteading, we never would have believed them.
+We have been happily married for the past nine years, and if anyone had told us as we exited the church on that lovely June afternoon that someday we’d be homesteading, we never would have believed them.

 We started our marriage in a brand new home in a very nice subdivision in a very nice middle class suburb: the kind with the cookie-cutter house plans and a golf course for a front lawn.
 However as time went on, we began to long for a simpler lifestyle: one that would afford chickens, laundry drying on a clothesline, and quiet evenings watching the sunset from our front porch.
 Apart from the evenings on the front porch, the chickens and clothesline were not allowed in our subdivision.
 Neither was the clover lawn that we had cultivated in order to attract the bees that pollinated our garden.